Skip to main content

 The primary dietary goal for a woman with PCOS is to manage blood glucose and insulin levels.
 A diet with a low glycemic index (GI) is a cornerstone of this approach.
 Low-GI foods are carbohydrates that break down slowly, causing a gradual rise in blood sugar and insulin instead of a sharp spike.
 This gentle metabolic response helps to reduce the overall insulin burden on the body.

-A of studies has shown that low-GI diets can improve insulin resistance, decrease serum androgen levels, and increase the frequency of ovulatory cycles in women with PCOS.
+A systematic review of studies has shown that low-GI diets can improve insulin resistance, decrease serum androgen levels, and increase the frequency of ovulatory cycles in women with PCOS.
 The composition of the diet extends beyond just managing carbohydrates.
 Incorporating specific nutrients can further enhance metabolic function.

 • Fiber Intake ∞ High-fiber foods slow down the absorption of sugar, contributing to better glycemic control.
 Soluble fiber, in particular, can also improve gut health, which plays a role in systemic inflammation and hormone regulation.